PFA03027/alpha_concurrent/README.md

 # Pre-requirement
 * C++11 standard and standard C++ library are required.
-* POSIX pthread thread local storage API is required.
+* POSIX pthread thread local storage API is required optionaly in case disable ALCONCURRENT_CONF_USE_THREAD_LOCAL of common.cmake.

 ## Supplement
 C++14 or newer C++ standard is better to compile.